aalfons/robustHD/README.md

 ### Contribute to the package

-In order to contribute to the package, you can fork this repository and create a pull request after implementing the desired functionality.
+If you want to contribute to the package, you can fork this repository and create a pull request after implementing the desired functionality.

 ### Ask for help